 Swedish title: Mediehistoria: Tidningar bland andra medier, 1600-1850

 NB!
+The course is not given this semester.
 The information below was about autumn semester 2020.
-The course is also given this semester.
+The course is also given autumn semester 2023.
 Choose semester above for more information!

 Type of education: both campus/online

 Study period: 2020-09-30 – 2020-10-30

 Language of instruction: English

 Eligibility: General requirements for university studies in Sweden

 - Canvas Media History: Newspapers among other Media, 1600-1850

 - Library Guide KOM